 We’ve rounded up the best places to go by music genre and hunted out the best nights that are on offer:

 Thekla - Pressure is one to definitely mark in the calendar.
 Not only are there 2-4-1 drinks all night but the night takes place on a boat - queue renditions of Lonely Island "I'm on a Boat" (ft.
 T Pain).
 Definitely a win when showing the sights of Bristol to your new pals or to friends that are visiting from home.

-The Fleece - A night that was started in Bristol, Propaganda is now known the world over Every Saturday you can hear all your favourite indie classics, alongside picking up some cheap drinks, and more than likely see some new indie band DJing behind the decks.
+The Fleece - A night that was started in Bristol, Propaganda is now known the world over.
+Every Saturday you can hear all your favourite indie classics, pick up some cheap drinks, and more than likely see some new indie band DJing behind the decks.

 Pop & Retro